conniey/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

 ### Client hierarchy

-As part of the new Java SDK guidelines, all clients are instantiated from a builder.
-Each builder can instantiate an async client or a sync client via `buildAsyncClient()` or `buildClient()`.
-In our new library, the single entry point is via `ServiceBusClientBuilder`, rather than one for each of queue, topic, subscription, and session.
-You can create senders and receivers from this client to the queue/topic/subscription/session of your choice and start sending/receiving messages.
+As part of the new Java SDK guidelines, all clients are instantiated from a builder which is the single entry point to the library.

-In addition,
+Each client is expected to have a sync and async version that can be instantiated via `buildAsyncClient()` or `buildClient()` methods on the builder.

+In the new Service Bus library, this single entry point is the `ServiceBusClientBuilder` which can be used to create sender and receiver clients to the queue/topic/subscription/session of your choice and start sending/receiving messages.

 ### Async programming model

-Usage of `CompletableFuture` for async operations is replaced with a different programming model.
-The modernized library uses [Project Reactor](https://projectreactor.io).
+Usage of `CompletableFuture` for async operations is replaced with a different programming model that uses [Project Reactor](https://projectreactor.io).
 This is a shift to thinking about data as a Stream of information.

-Project Reactor has many bridge APIs to quickly migrate code using `CompletabeFuture`.
+Project Reactor has many bridge APIs to quickly migrate code using `CompletableFuture`.
 A few examples are:
 * [Mono.fromFuture(CompletableFuture<T>)](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html#fromFuture-java.util.concurrent.CompletableFuture-)
 * [Mono.fromCompletionStage(CompletionStage<T> completionStage)](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html#fromCompletionStage-java.util.concurrent.CompletionStage-)
 * For more: [Mono](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html)